Natural Remedies for UTIs |

 Bladder Issues

 Problems with the structure or function of the bladder can also cause a UTI to develop.
-An obstruction in the urethra or bladder that causes a place for the bacteria to start growing as well as reduces the bladder’s ability to fully empty.(11) Not emptying the bladder fully, leads to unhealthy pH levels, bacteria or other toxins building up.
+An obstruction in the urethra or bladder that causes a place for the bacteria to start growing and reduces the bladder’s ability to fully empty (11).
+Not emptying the bladder fully, leads to unhealthy pH levels, bacteria, or other toxins building up.

 Vitamin D Deficiency

-All nutrients are important, and we should strive to have adequate levels of all nutrients.
-However, some nutrients have a wider impact than others.
+All nutrients are important, and we should strive to have adequate levels and balance of all nutrients.
 Vitamin D is a strong force in the immune system.
 When levels are low, our immune system is not as well regulated making it easier for bacteria, viruses, and other toxins to grow anywhere in the body.
-Vitamin D not only makes the immune system stronger to fight off an active infection, but can help prevent infections as well.(13)
+Vitamin D not only makes the immune system stronger to fight off an active infection, but can help reduce the chances of infections as well (13).

 An Estrogen Connection

 When Estrogen decreases, the linings that inhabit the gut flora and UT flora thin.
-This disrupts the microbiome thus leading to less protection against UTIs.(16) Learn more about estrogen and other hormones in What No One Wants To Tell You About Hormone Balance Guide
+This disrupts the microbiome thus leading to less protection against UTIs (16).
+Learn more about estrogen and other hormones in What No One Wants To Tell You About Hormone Balance Guide and the blog 7 Ways to Naturally Balance Your Hormones.

 Natural Remedies for UTIs